socialvibe/truex-ad-renderer-web-integration/README.md

 ### Code Sample

 The following code provdes an example of the style of how to integration to TAR, once the video has detected a Truex ad.
-I.e. how to do the `init` and `start` calls to get the ad displayed, as well as the key ad events a client publisher needs to respond to, ultimately to control how to resume the main video.
+For example, how to do the `init` and `start` calls to get the ad displayed, as well as listening for the key ad events a client publisher needs to respond to, ultimately to control how to resume the main video.

 ```javascript
 import { TruexAdRenderer } from '@truex/ad-renderer';